 It’s all about nature in Reunion Island, with nearly half the island declared a UNESCO World Heritage Site.
 Highly varied terrain includes the crystal-clear lagoons of the black volcanic-sand beaches to the panorama of the towering mountains, canyons, and emerald forests; the flora, and fauna of this pristine island will not cease to amaze.
 There are waterfalls everywhere.
 It’s a mecca for outdoor enthusiasts or for those seeking stunning Instagram-worthy landscapes.

 The island is a melting pot of French, African and Indian cultures.
 Trying the Creole cuisine and the rum should not be missed.

-I highly suggest renting a car and driving around the island.
+We arrived at Reunion on the Costa Cruise of the Indian Islands.
+I highly suggest renting a car for the day and driving around the island.
 The roads are well-paved and the signage is good.
 There are Reunion Island tours that will take you around by bus, but much to our dismay, they drove right by adorable little colonial villages, like Hell-Bourg, where we wanted to stop and explore.
 Oh well…..a reason to go back!